szandala/state-manager-comparison/README.md

 | Zustand     | 20.18                    | 7.71                     |
 | Jotai       | 22.32                    | 8.21                     |
 | Recoil      | 22.73                    | 7.43                     |

+Other results, such as state update time, re-renders and library popularity, are detailed in the full thesis document.

 ## 🌟 Recommendations